nuttycream/deeznuts/content/projects/omnichicken.md

 fastest, but by just being different.
 So we stuck to our 3-wheeled omnidirectional design, and started coming up with ideas on the shell and how we can make it even cooler!

+> I also learned later on that the Professor gives extra points for creativity!

 ## Design